 - Panko Breadcrumbs: These Japanese-style breadcrumbs make extra crispy onions.
 Regular breadcrumbs work in a pinch, but panko gives the topping that light, crispy texture.

 - Yellow Onions: Pick large, firm onions for the crispiest results.
-Sweet onions can work but have more water content, which might affect how crispy your topping gets.
+Sweet onions can work, but have more water content, which might affect how crispy your topping gets.

 How to Make Southern Green Bean Casserole

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: To ensure crispy onions, make them first and let them cool completely uncovered.
 This prevents steam from making them soggy while waiting for the casserole to bake.